Joe Porcaro

 Joseph Thomas Porcaro (April 29, 1930 – July 6, 2020) was an American jazz drummer.

 Biography

 Personal life

-The Porcaro family is, on the paternal side, originally from San Luca, an Aspromonte village in the province of Reggio Calabria.
-Joe Porcaro, a well-known jazz drummer and percussionist, born in Hartford, Connecticut to Mike, an Italian immigrant from San Luca, Calabria, and a mother from Caserta, Campania.
-The couple had moved to the US in the early twentieth century.
-Grandfather Mike was himself a percussionist who played with numerous Italian bands based in the U.S., and it is with him that the family musical tradition began, passed on to his son Joe and then to his three famous grandchildren.
+The Porcaro family is, on the paternal side, originally from San Luca, an Aspromonte village in the province of Reggio Calabria, in Calabria, Italy.
+Joe Porcaro was born in Hartford, Connecticut.
+Joe’s father was himself a percussionist who played with numerous Italian bands based in Italy and the U.S., and it is with him that the family musical tradition began, passed on to his son Joe and then to his three famous grandchildren.
 Joe's three sons were in the rock band Toto: drummer Jeff (1954–1992); bassist Mike (1955–2015); and keyboardist Steve (b.
 1957), who still is a session musician and programmer.
 Joe also has a daughter, Joleen Porcaro Duddy (actress and designer), whose children, Chase and Paige Duddy, formed the electronic duo XYLO.

 Career

 Porcaro recorded with Natalie Cole, Don Ellis, Stan Getz, Freddie Hubbard, Gladys Knight, Madonna, The Monkees, Gerry Mulligan, Pink Floyd, Howard Roberts, Frank Sinatra, Nancy Sinatra, and Sarah Vaughan.
 He performed film scores with James Newton Howard, John Williams, Jerry Goldsmith, James Horner, Alan Silvestri, Danny Elfman, John Frizzell and his son Steve Porcaro.
 With educator and drummer Ralph Humphrey, he was one of the founders of the Los Angeles Music Academy (LAMA) in Pasadena, California, which is now called the Los Angeles College of Music (LACM).
 Porcaro led a group with Emil Richards, a native of Hartford who played vibraphone and collected percussion instruments from around the world.